U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Chimney Rock at Catoctin Mountain Park.
 Courtesy of NPS

 Working with the State of Maryland Clean Cities coalition, Catoctin Mountain Park will replace two conventional vehicles with plug-in hybrid electric vehicles and install three electric vehicle charging stations for park and public use.
-The park also will replace three gasoline lawnmowers with propane mowers and share their use with a nearby military base.
+The park also will replace four gasoline lawnmowers with propane mowers and share their use with a nearby military base.
 The project also includes an idle-reduction education and outreach initiative.

 Denali National Park and Preserve